murilolealvi/devops-with-docker/part1/module3/README.md

 ## Exercise 1.6 - Hello Docker Hub

-Initiate running the image not yet builded, so it will search it on Docker Hub:
+Initiate running the image not yet built, so it will search it on Docker Hub:

 ![alt text](images/image-2.png)